puppeteer/puppeteer/docs/api/puppeteer.page.waitforfunction.md

 ## Example 3

-The predicate of [Page.waitForFunction()](./puppeteer.page.waitforfunction.md) can be asynchronous too:
+The provided `pageFunction` can be asynchronous:

 ```ts
 const username = 'github-username';